Rohit-59/Rohit-59/README.md

 ### Hi 👋, I'm Rohit Raghuwanshi

 # ⭐ About Me:
-🏫 I am currently a 3rd year Undergrad at IET DAVV, INDORE.<br>👨‍💻 I am a full stack web developer and have worked on web<br>technologies like React, Express, Node, MongoDB, Tailwind etc.<br>📋 You can checkout my GitHub repositories for my projects.
+🏫 I am currently a CSE Senior at IET DAVV, INDORE.<br>👨‍💻 I am a full stack web developer and have worked on web<br>technologies like React, Express, Firebase, Cloudinary, NodeJs, MongoDB, Tailwind etc.<br>📋 You can checkout my GitHub repositories for my projects.

 ## 🌐 Connect with me: